 Cross-over acoustic guitars

-Cross-over guitars are readily available nowadays.
-Their neck and body dimensions are a cross between a steel string acoustic guitar, and that of a nylon string guitar.
-They are fitted with nylon strings and are basically an easy-play version of a standard classical nylon string guitar because they usually have a smaller neck width than a standard classical which have a 52mm neck width at the nut end next to the guitar head.
+Cross-over acoustic guitars are readily available nowadays.
+Their neck and body dimensions are a cross between a steel string acoustic guitar, and a nylon string guitar.
+They're fitted with nylon strings and are basically an easy-play version of a standard classical nylon string guitar because they usually have a smaller neck width than a standard classical which have a 52mm neck width at the nut end next to the guitar head.

-Crossover acoustics also have a cutaway for easy access to those higher notes making them great for jazz and other lead guitar solos that get up to the higher notes but require a more subtle sound that nylon strings produce.
+Crossover acoustic guitars also have a cutaway for easy access to those higher notes making them great for jazz and other lead guitar solos that can get up to the higher notes but require a more subtle sound that nylon strings produce.
 These guitars are lovely to play and generally sound very nice too.
 They are well-worth considering, but sometimes cost a little more than traditional models.

 The thing to remember is, any style of music can be played on any type of guitar, but certain musical styles are more associated with a certain sound, which is mainly determined by the type of string.